 A Notice of Proposed Transition is to be issued and made available for a minimum 30-day comment period.
-The purpose of this notice is to inform interested individuals, organizations and Indigenous communities about the proponent's intent to transition and invite comments from stakeholders.
+The purpose of this notice is to inform interested individuals, organizations, and Indigenous communities and organizations about the proponent's intent to transition and invite comments from stakeholders.
 The Notice shall include the following:

-- Project-specific information, including description, geographical location, etc.; - How the transition would affect the Class EA process that had commenced and supporting rationale for the proposal to transition from the requirements of the MTO Class EA 1999, as amended in 2000, to this amended MTO Class EA; - A statement that any commitments made during the MTO Class EA 1999, as amended in 2000, process will be considered and addressed or fulfilled under this amended MTO Class EA process; - Beginning and end dates for 30-day comment period; - Name and contact information for individuals who can provide further information; and, - Where additional information can be obtained (e.g., website, physical location).
+- Project-specific information, including description, geographical location, etc.; - How the transition would affect the Class EA process that had commenced and supporting rationale for the proposal to transition from the requirements of the Class EA as it read before the 2023 amendment, to this version of the Class EA; - A statement that any commitments made during the process under the Class EA as it read before the 2023 amendment will be considered and addressed or fulfilled under this amended Class EA process; - Beginning and end dates for 30-day comment period; - Name and contact information for individuals who can provide further information; and, - Where additional information can be obtained (e.g., website, physical location).

 The proponent will make reasonable efforts to address comments and resolve issues identified during the comment period.
-Should impacted Indigenous communities and/or organizations raise concerns related to existing or asserted Aboriginal and treaty rights during the 30-day comment period, the proponent may consider extending the consultation timeline by an additional 30-days to ensure Indigenous communities and/or organizations have the opportunity to meaningfully participate in the transition process.
+Should Indigenous communities raise concerns related to existing or asserted Aboriginal and treaty rights during the 30-day comment period, the proponent may consider extending the consultation timeline to ensure Indigenous communities and/or organizations have the opportunity to meaningfully participate in the transition process.
 The proponent will make reasonable efforts to provide responses and rationale, discuss options, and resolve concerns raised after the 30-day comment period.